 No matter how engaging the talks might be, delegates usually get bored after a few of them.
 People like diversity.
 Conducting an interview instead of another slideshow could be a welcome change.

 But to make your fireside chat a success, having a skilled facilitator is key.
-Not only does she need to have the thorough knowledge of the speaker’s background, but she also needs to understand the audience needs and serve as their champion on stage.
+Not only does she need to have a thorough knowledge of the speaker’s background, but she also needs to understand the audience needs and serve as their champion on stage.

 By integrating audience questions into the interview as early as within first 10-15 minutes, your facilitator can keep people hanging on the edge of their chairs, waiting for the answers.